 Auto-post your updates on social media, keep track of how your social media campaigns are performing and optimize for improved results on key metrics.
 Use social media to promote best performing content and win more visits, and ultimately more conversions.

-- Mangools: Spelled almost like mangoes, Mangools market’s itself as ‘Juicy SEO tools you’ll just love.’
-So, basically, this is not just one tool but single point access to a number of tools that you can use for search engine optimization, competitor research, etc. The main tools that it bundles include:
+- Mangools: Spelled almost like mangoes, Mangools market’s itself as ‘Juicy SEO tool you’ll just love.’
+So, basically, this is not just one SEO software tool but single point access to a number of tools that you can use for search engine optimization, competitor research, etc. The main tools that it bundles include:

 KWFinder: Cull out accurate keyword difficulty score on your keywords.
 Use this keyword difficulty level to target the most beneficial keywords you can actually optimize and rank for. which makes it simple to find profitable keywords you can really rank for.
 The keyword finder dashboard gives you the trend on keywords, their search volume, the PPC estimate, and CPC.
 It also gives you the Google SERP report that you can analyze.
 If you want to optimize keyword based on geographical location, KWFinder allows you to narrow your keyword research to city-level.